knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

    image using the [ImageSharp](https://github.com/SixLabors/ImageSharp) library, and saves the image to the output bucket.
-6. The labeler receives the `fileuploaded` event, extracts labels from the image using the Vision API and saves the labels to the output bucket.
+6. The labeler receives the `fileuploaded` event, extracts labels from the image using the Vision API, and saves the labels to the output bucket.

 ### Test the pipeline